-Belanbandi Palassa is one of the most important Mesolithic sites in Sri Lanka and has yielded a valuable collection of human skeletal remains popularly know as Balangoda Man.
-The site, discovered by Arthur Delgoda of Morahala, was excavated over several seasons in the late 1950’s and early 1960’s by P.E.P.
+Belanbandi Palassa is one of the most important Mesolithic sites in Sri Lanka and has yielded a valuable collection of human skeletal remains popularly known as Balangoda Man.
+The site, discovered by Arthur Delgoda of Morahala, was excavated over several seasons in the late 1950s and early 1960s by P.E.P.
 Deraniyagala, yielding thirteen flexed human burials and a large collection of faunal remains and stone artefacts that provided the foundation for comparative assessment of ethnic origins (Kennedy, 1965; Deraniyagala, S.U.,1992).
 Subsequent excavation in 1971 attempted to clarify the stratigraphic and chronological context of the site; radiocarbon measurement yielded a date of ca. 2,070 years BP, considered to be too young and contaminated, and a thermo-luminescence measurement on fired quartz crystal directly associated with one of the burials gave a date of 6,500 ± 700 years BP, although again the date was considered young (Deraniyagala and Kennedy, 1972; Deraniyagala, S.U., 1992).

-Belanbandi Palassa, which does not appear on any survey maps is located right bank of the Uda Walawe river, above the bed of the Bellan-bandi stream in the Uda Walawa National Park in Ratnapura district.
+Belanbandi Palassa, which does not appear on any survey maps is located right bank of the Uda Walawe River, above the bed of the Bellan-bandi stream in the Uda Walawa National Park in Ratnapura district.
 It is approached by following game tracks and temporary streams once one has crossed the Pusale Ara, a northern tributary of the Uda Walawe River.
 The site lies beside a nameless tributary of the Pusale that disappears during the dry season.
-The locality is about 5.6 km west of Seenukgala, and 1.6 km southwest of Ulgala hill and another hill Pansadara is 3.1 km to the northeast.
+The locality is about 5.6 km west of Seenukgala, and 1.6 km southwest of Ulgala Hill and another hill Pansadara is 3.1 km to the northeast.

 - Prehistoric Sites of Sri Lanka